March 1st 2022

 JR: “Always use a [biodegradeable] wet wipe straight after tanning on these areas, as this will remove the tan.
 If you have forgotten to do this and they are stained, soak a flannel in a mixture of lemon and lime juice with water, put in the microwave for a minute and leave to cool.
 Then rub over the areas which are over-tanned and this will help break the colour down.”

 I've booked a tan with a professional - what shall I wear and when can I shower?

 JR: “Professionals should always give you some paper knickers to wear, but you can wear your own if you would rather.
 If you’re feeling uncomfortable you can wear your bra, but I would suggest taking down your straps, as you don't want tan lines.
 When they have finished just wait a few minutes before getting dressed and make sure to wear loose, dark clothing.
 Don't wash (including backs of hands!) and shower for eight hours.”

 My tan is tacky.
 Can I still get dressed?
 What should I avoid?
 I'm worried about my sheets…

-JR: “Rubbing these areas with face wipes will remove the old patchy tan, leaving the skin fresh and ready for a new layer.
+JR: “Rubbing these areas with wet wipes will remove the old patchy tan, leaving the skin fresh and ready for a new layer.
 I do this to all my celeb clients and it works so well.”

-I'm tempted to tan again, but I'm not certain that all of the tan from the previous time has worn off.
 How long does a self-tan normally last?
 When can I tan again?

-JR: “Tans usually last five to seven days but it's important to moisturise daily to keep your skin hydrated, and this also stops it from fading in a patchy way.
+JR: “Tans usually last five to seven days but it's important to moisturise daily to keep your skin hydrated and this also stops it from fading in a patchy way.
 Exfoliate after three days, then every day after that so your tan fades evenly.
 It's important to wait for your tan to fade before you apply more otherwise the colour will look orange and unnatural.”